 Mandatory reporting of child abuse and neglect in Colorado

+Are you a mandatory reporter?
+Have you completed the free online training?
 Colorado law states the mandatory reporter shall immediately upon receiving such information report or cause a report to be made of such fact to the county department, the local law enforcement agency, or through the child abuse reporting hotline system.
 Knowingly making a false report is also punishable under law.

 Frequently asked questions about child abuse and neglect mandatory reporting in Colorado